RnbWd/nginx-ssl-proxy/README.md

 `docker run -d -p 80:80 -p 443:443 -v <certs-dir>:/etc/nginx/certs -v /var/run/docker.sock:/tmp/docker.sock rndwb/nginx-ssl-proxy`

-The certs directory is linked in the locally (eg. `/var/local/certs`) and works the same as the official [nginx dockerfile](https://github.com/dockerfile/nginx).
+Linking ssl certs works the same as the official [nginx dockerfile](https://github.com/dockerfile/nginx).

-Then start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`
+Start any containers you want proxied with an env var `VIRTUAL_HOST=foo.bar.com` and an optional env var `REDIRECT=true` to redirect all requests to HTTPS.

-    $ docker run -e VIRTUAL_HOST=foo.bar.com  -e REDIRECT=true ...
+`docker run -e VIRTUAL_HOST=foo.bar.com  -e REDIRECT=true ...`

+Just switch 'foo.bar.com' with your personal domain name.

+## Caveats

+- SSL certificates are connected by host name, **so make sure that 'foo.bar.com.crt' and 'foo.bar.com.key' exist in the certs directory before running.**

+- Wildcard ssl certs aren't supported yet, so each host name requires its own cert.

+- Host names without subdomains, like 'bar.com', work the same.

+- For TLS SNI support run

+`docker run -it --rm rnbwd/nginx-ssl-proxy nginx -V | grep -i sni`

+- This is an experimental fork of [nginx-proxy](https://github.com/jwilder/nginx-proxy), so use at your own risk (or help me make it better and/or integrate with nginx-proxy)